-For high income investors, the real estate professional status is undoubtedly one of the most powerful tax tools.
+For high-income investors, real estate professional tax status is undoubtedly one of the most powerful tax tools.
 It can potentially help someone bring their tax bill from 35% down to 15%—or lower.

 Tax Perks for Real Estate Professionals